Portuguese Marine Corps: 19th century

-In 1807, the brigade was reorganized, going to be made of three battalions, all of them of artillerymen.
+In 1807, the brigade was reorganized into three battalions, all of them of artillerymen.
 In 1808, the Army of Napoleon invaded and occupied Portugal.
-In order not to be captured and, so, to maintain secure the Portuguese sovereignty, the Royal Family and most of the Court relocated to the Portuguese colony of Brazil, on board of the Portuguese fleet and accompanied by the majority of the Royal Brigade of the Navy.
-This contingent of the brigade continued to remain in Brazil, even after its independence in 1822, given origin to what is now the Brazilian Marine Corps.
+In order to avoid capture and maintain Portuguese sovereignty, the Royal Family and most of the Court relocated to the Portuguese colony of Brazil, aboard the Portuguese fleet and accompanied by the majority of the Royal Marine Brigade.
+This contingent of the brigade remained in Brazil even after its independence in 1822, giving origin to what is now the Brazilian Marine Corps.
 In 1809, a force of the brigade in Brazil participated in the Portuguese conquest of French Guiana.

 With most of the original force of the brigade remaining in Brazil, in 1822 it started to be reconstituted in Portugal.
-In 1823, it was organized in two battalions.

-During the Portuguese Civil War (1828–1834), the Royal Brigade of the Navy aligned on the side of the Miguelite forces.
-On the opposite side however, the Liberals created a Marine Battalion (Batalhão de Marinha).
+In 1823, it was organized into two battalions.
+During the Portuguese Civil War (1828–1834), the Royal Marine Brigade fought on the side of the Miguelite forces.
+On the opposite side, however, the Liberals created a Marine Battalion (Batalhão de Marinha).
 In 1832, the Liberal Marine Battalion was augmented and transformed into the 4-battalion Navy Regiment (Regimento da Armada).

-In 1836, already after the end of the Civil War, the Royal Brigade of the Navy was disbanded and replaced by the new Naval Battalion (Batalhão Naval) created in 1837.
+In 1836, already after the end of the Civil War, the Royal Marine Brigade was disbanded and replaced by the new Naval Battalion (Batalhão Naval) created in 1837.

-In each of the ships' crews of the Portuguese Navy, only the officers and the members of the embarked detachments of the Naval Battalion (and previously of the former Royal Brigade of the Navy) were military personnel, with the sailors being civilians.
+In each of the ships' crews of the Portuguese Navy, only the officers and the members of the embarked detachments of the Naval Battalion (and previously of the former Royal Marine Brigade) were military personnel, with the sailors being civilians.
 The different status of the several parts of the crews always created issues.